hetu-script/hetu-script/README.md

 Hetu's grammar is almost same to typescript, except a few things:

-- Function is declared with 'fun' or 'proc', the latter means procedure and doesn't return value.
+- Function is declared with 'fun'.
 - Variable declared with keyword 'def' or 'let' and without a type will be given a type if it has an initialization.

 ## Binding